woupiestek/programming-with-dependent-types/equalizer/sketches.md

+# 13/7/19
+Thoroughly reworked parsing.
+Wonder how these new versions will work.

 # 10/7/19

 Dealing with right recursion: `X = A | X ~ B` to `X' = A ~ (X' | B)`.